frankcohen/ReflectionsOS/Devices/Sox/sox_project_notes.md

 available and pin compatible with the S3, the first round manufactured/assembled boards will come with S2.
 The second round and beyond will come with S3.

+Feb 1, 2022 - Avinandad is widening the traces and having more spacing to lower the cost of the boards.
+At least 0.208mm wide traces and spacing will avoid paying premiums on 4pcb.com.

 Question?
 Ask principal maintainer Frank Cohen, fcohen@votsh.com